 Hackcessible is a make-a-thon that brings together students from across the spectrum: engineering, product design, coding, health and social care and others to collaborate with disabled people and create workable products that support their needs.

-After our Covid-enforced one year hiatus, we’re back and we’re going BIG!
+After a successful multi-university event last year, we’re back and we’re going BIG!
 We’re partnering with Remap, a UK-wide charity that helps disabled people of all ages to live more independent lives.
 We’re inviting universities from across the globe to participate.

-STUDENTS - SIGN UP TO BE A PARTICIPANT NOW!
+STUDENTS - SIGN UP TO BE A PARTICIPANT SOON!

-- At the online Challenge Event, you will get the chance to explore all of the challenges further and chat to some of the challengers.
+- Kicking off with our online Challenge Event, students will get the chance to explore all of the challenges further and chat to some of the challengers.
 You will be able to express your preference for a specific challenge or challenges, and tell us about your skills and interests, and then we will assign you to a project based on what you’ve told us and where you are.
 You may not get your first choice, and you might end up working with students and challengers in your area or working remotely with people in various locations, depending on participant numbers and project needs.

 - Following the Challenge Event, your team, made up of 5-7 students and a challenger, will get five weeks to work on a solution.
 Where appropriate, this might include building basic prototypes and visits to the challenger.

 - During this design phase, you will have access to a pool of mentors with expertise in various areas, from assistive technology to electronics.
 We will also be running weekly online workshops on a range of relevant topics including CAD for 3D printing and Case Studies in Assistive Technology Design.